ls-cwi/heinz-app/README.md

 Running the server
 ------------------

 The app needs to contact a server to run Heinz.
 This server can be run locally, requiring Heinz (see https://software.cwi.nl/heinz) and an interpreter for the Python programming language (version 2.x, see https://www.python.org/) to be installed.
 The server wrapper can then be downloaded (or cloned) from https://github.com/melkebir/server-wrapper, and run using commands such as the following:

 ```
-mkdir /tmp/heinz
-python src/server.py 9000 1 /tmp/heinz /path/to/heinz
+python src/server.py 9000 1 /path/to/heinz
 ```

-Where 9000 is the port to accept connections on, 1 is the maximum number of Heinz runs to accept simultaneously, /tmp/heinz is the directory to store temporary files in and /path/to/heinz is the path to the binary executable of Heinz.
+Where 9000 is the port to accept connections on, 1 is the maximum number of Heinz runs to accept simultaneously, and /path/to/heinz is the path to the binary executable of Heinz.